BCG-X-Official/fluxus/README.rst

-*fluxus* is a Python framework designed by `BCG X <https://www.bcg.com/x>`_ to streamline the development of complex data processing pipelines (called *flows*), enabling users to quickly and efficiently build, test, and deploy data workflows, making complex operations more manageable.
+*fluxus* is a Python framework designed by `BCG X <https://www.bcg.com/x>`_ to streamline the development of complex data processing pipelines (called *flows*), enabling users to quickly and efficiently build, test, and deploy highly concurrent workflows, making complex operations more manageable.

+**FLUXUS** is inspired by the data stream paradigm and is designed to be simple, expressive, and composable.

 **FLUXUS** is inspired by the data stream paradigm and is designed to be simple, expressive, and composable.